Understanding the Basics of Ski Boots

 For those interested in backcountry skiing, a walk mode, and interchangeable soles are features to look for.

 Walk mode allows the boot to have more flex in the cuff for comfortable walking or hiking.
-Interchangeable soles can switch between alpine soles and rubber soles for grip when walking on rocks or snow.
+Interchangeable boot soles can switch between alpine soles and rubber soles for grip when walking on rocks or snow.

 How to Choose Ski Boots